 1

-npm install @superviz/react-sdk reactflow uuid
+npm install @superviz/react-sdk @superviz/realtime reactflow uuid

 • @superviz/react-sdk: SuperViz SDK for integrating real-time collaboration features.